 Check Your Account Balances Regularly

 Today’s technology gives us the most immediate options for checking our balances.
 No more hoping your checkbook register is correct or relying on monthly paper statements.
 Now, you don’t even have to wait until you get home to check your accounts on your computer.
 Mobile banking apps are great resources for checking your accounts often – anywhere, anytime.
 Take advantage of this technology so you always know what is in your account.
 Some apps, like Patriot’s, even allow you to see transactions that are going to hit your account soon, so you know when to add more money before you receive an overdraft fee.
-If you haven’t already downloaded the Patriot Mobile app, you can do so here.
+If you haven’t already, download the Patriot Mobile app here.

 Set Up Alerts for Low Balances

 Account alerts are another helpful piece of technology for managing accounts.
 On Patriot’s eBranch, you can set up account alerts to text or email you when your account reaches a certain balance, when a certain transaction size processes, when your loan payment is due, and more.
 These alerts are free to set up, and are sent as soon as a “trigger”, like a balance level or number of transactions, takes place in your account.
-If you would like to set up account alerts in eBranch, you can do so here and if you need assistance, please call us at 888-777-9982.
+You can set up account alerts in eBranch here.
+If you need assistance, please call us at 888-777-9982.

 Link Other Accounts